thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/09-unit-3-assessment.desc.md

 - Deploy the front-end to Firebase.
 - Deploy the back-end to Heroku.

+**README.MD**

+Include `README.md` files in both of the repositories for this project.
+The following should be included in there:

+- Location of deployed application.
+- Instructions on how to install your application from scratch.

 ## Bonus

 - Create admin functionality where an admin has full CRUD over users, posts and comments
+- Use `$resource` to manage (at least most) of your API calls
 - Style the application!